-In addition to a law firm, the company will need the following professionals involved:
+In addition to hiring an IPO Attorney, the company will need the following professionals involved:

 - Internal accounting consultant (fees range from $10,000-$30,000);